Understanding the LLM Context Window: Limits, Possibilities, and Performance

 For example, a simple sentence like "AI memory systems are evolving rapidly" might be tokenized into ["AI", "memory", "systems", "are", "evolving", "rapidly"].
 More complex words or phrases might be broken into sub-word units.
 The total count of these tokens must fit within the model’s specified context window size.

-Measuring Context Window Size
+Measuring Context Window Size: Tokens and Beyond

 Context window size is typically measured in tokens.
 Models like GPT-3.5 have context windows of 4,096 tokens (OpenAI, 2020).
 More advanced models like GPT-4 can handle 8,192, 32,768, or even 128,000 tokens (OpenAI, 2023).
 The development of models with significantly larger context windows, such as those approaching 1 million context window LLMs and 10 million context window LLMs, represents a major frontier in AI context window research.